Pool Safety

 Basic Pool Rules

 Most swimming pools post a list of rules for bathers, and these should be checked and advised to any children you are supervising.
-The Basic Rules usually include - Most, but not all pools have a lifeguard who will maintain a watchful eye on the swimmers.
-They are not there to take responsibility for your swimming party - they remain yours to control and keep safe, even if that means that you can't go and enjoy yourself on this visit.
+The Basic Rules usually include -- No running

 Make sure you know the swimming capabilities of all the swimmers in your party.
 If you have young children and / or non-swimmers, make sure they know to stay in the shallow end, and at which point they will be out of their depth, and that they stay within their safe area.